Estimate Time6 min

 Learn more about different types of retirement accounts.

 In general, employers will stop paycheck contributions once you hit the maximum, but if you have multiple employers, they won't know your contributions outside of their own plan.
 If you exceed the limit, tell your employer.
 If you don't get back the excess before Tax Day the following year, you'll be subject to additional tax plus a 10% early withdrawal penalty.
+You have to record the excess contributions as income in the year they are made (and pay tax).
+The contributions can remain in the plan, and any contributions to a traditional 401(k )will again be subject to tax at withdrawal.
+If any early withdrawals are taken, subject to plan rules, you may be subject to an additional 10% penalty.

 4. Can I have a traditional IRA and a Roth IRA at the same time?

 Yes.
 In fact, having both is central to a backdoor Roth, a strategy of converting nondeductible contributions in a traditional IRA to a Roth IRA.
 Contribution limits still apply across both accounts.
 If you convert traditional IRA funds to a Roth IRA, you must pay taxes on the converted amount.
-And to do so, you must proportionally split between your after-tax and pre-tax balances across all your IRAs (except inherited IRAs), including contributions and earnings.
+And to do so, you must proportionally split the converted amount between your after-tax and pre-tax balances across all your IRAs (except inherited IRAs), including contributions and earnings.
 For example, if 90% of your total traditional IRA assets are pre-tax and 10% are after-tax, you would need to pay taxes on 90% of the converted amount.
 Learn more about this pro rata rule.

 5. Can I contribute to a health savings account (HSA) and health care flexible spending account (FSA) in the same year?

 Why would someone have more than one plan?
-Common examples include someone under 26 with their own plan through an employer and who remains on a parent's plan, or a person on both their employer's plan and a spouse's employer's plan.
+Common examples include someone under 26 with their own plan through an employer and who remains on a parent's plan, or someone who's enrolled in an employer-sponsored plan and Medicare.

 7. Can I collect severance pay and unemployment benefits at the same time?